 CNI and Cluster Types¶

-Rafay provides a zero touch integration for CNIs for Rafay MKS clusters on bare metal or VM or pre-packaged or clouds.
-All the CNI components are automatically deployed and configured by the Rafay Controller during the cluster provisioning process.
-Rafay MKS uses the following CNIs:
+The controller provides a zero touch integration for CNIs for upstream Kubernetes clusters on bare metal or VM or pre-packaged or clouds.
+All the CNI components are automatically deployed and configured by the Controller during the cluster provisioning process.
+The following CNIs are supported:

-The Amazon VPC Container Network Interface (CNI) plugin is used for Rafay provisioned Amazon EKS Clusters.
+The Amazon VPC Container Network Interface (CNI) plugin is used for Amazon EKS Clusters provisioned by the controller.

-The existing CNI in the imported cluster is not changed/updated by the Rafay Kubernetes Operator.
+The existing CNI in the imported cluster is not changed/updated by the Kubernetes Management Operator.

 Viewing CNI Resources¶

-Rafay provides multiple mechanisms to view and monitor the status of CNI resources deployed to a Rafay MKS Cluster.
+We provide multiple mechanisms to view and monitor the status of CNI resources deployed on the managed Kubernetes Cluster.
 The CNI resources will be available in the "kube-system" namespace ensuring that only privileged cluster administrators have the ability to view and make changes to this critical cluster resource.

-Users can view/monitor the CNI resources operational on a Rafay MKS Cluster using the k8s resources dashboard in the Rafay Console.
+Users can view/monitor the CNI resources operational on a managed Kubernetes Cluster using the k8s resources dashboard in the Web Console.

 - Click on the cluster name

 - Click on the Resources